thewtex/kitware-techlunch-docker/README.rst

 Introduction
 ------------

-Docker is new technology that has caught the software industry by storm.
-It is a new type of tool to easily build, ship, and run reproducible, binary applications.
+Docker is a new technology that has caught the software industry by storm.
+Docker is a new type of tool to easily build, ship, and run reproducible, binary applications.
 In this talk, we will introduce Docker from the perspective of a scientific research software engineer.

 We will

 1) Generate an understanding of what Docker is by comparing it to existing technologies.
 2) Give an introduction to basic Docker concepts.
-3) Run through examples that demonstrate when and how it is advantageous to take advange of Docker.
+3) Go through examples that demonstrate when and how it is advantageous to take advange of this tool.

 Run the Presentation Live, Locally